yijinyang/HA_SaveEditor/README.md

 Currently, the stable version of the save editor allows the user to edit:

 Studio stats:
-Budget, cash, reputation and influence.
+Budget (maxed out at 1 billion), cash, reputation and influence.
-Max plot elements, max contract years/movies.
+Max plot elements (max 10), max contract years/movies (currently both maxed out at 10).

 Cinemas:
 Number of total cinemas and the number of cinemas owned by each studio.
 The remaining (independent cinemas) are shown but not modifyable.
+If the total number of cinemas owned by studios exceed the number of total cinemas available, independent cinema will be shown in red as a warning.

 Policy:
 User can alter the studio policy at wish (once studio policy is unlocked).